• Skip to main content

 32:10

 The writer of Hebrews uses versions of the word “perfect” many times in this letter.
 When he uses that word to describe people, some scholars say he usually seems to be talking about sins and guilt washed away.
-He later says Christ “forever perfected those who are holy” (10:14).
+He later says Christ “forever made perfect those who are being made holy” (Hebrews 10:14, New Living Translation).
 The writer seems to imply that unless people are perfect, they can never feel perfectly comfortable with God.
 Spiritually speaking, they feel underdressed, if not naked.
 “Perfection,” to this writer, might mean “ready to stand with confidence before God.”
 In the case of humans, their sins are forgiven, the slate is clean, and the spirit is ready.
 In the case of Jesus who suffered on the cross, his job is done.
 God raised him from the dead and welcomed him home.

 42:12